-The domestic use of roundwood is dominated by softwood.
+The domestic use of roundwood is still dominated by softwood.
 Roughly three quarters of the used roundwood were coniferous species.
 The German timber industry is even more based upon softwood processing.
-Roundwood utilisation accounts for about 90 % softwood and only 10 % hardwood species.
+Roundwood utilisation accounts for nearly 90 % softwood and only little more than 10 % hardwood species.
 Predicted growth of global wood demand on the one hand and limited softwood potentials in German forests on the other hand suggest that there will be a major future challenge for the enterprises (e.g. to open up additional import opportunities for softwood; to develop new markets for hardwood products).
 It is necessary to develop alternative utilisation and supply strategies with specific emphasis on improved raw material efficiency and intensified "cascaded" use of wood.

-According to official harvest statistics, in 2016 about 52.5 million m3 commercial volume under bark were felled (-6.1 % compared with 2015).
-The species group "spruce" accounted for 51 % of the total felling, "pine" for 24 %, "beech" for 21 % and "oak" for 4 %.
-Comparing the development of felling in recent years with German forest resource assessment data seems to show that in comparison with potential coniferous wood resources (in particular potential resources of spruce) in hardwood there is still considerable untapped potential.
-However, the official felling statistics (average of the last decade: about 56 million m3) do not completely cover the volumes, harvested in and removed from the forest.
-Especially removals in enterprises managing smaller forest areas (inter alia registration problems) and fuelwood removals are underestimated (it is particularly unlikely that the use of forest residue volumes is fully recognized).
+According to official harvest statistics, in 2017 about 53.5 million m3 commercial volume under bark were felled (+2.5 % compared with 2016).
+The species group "spruce" accounted for 54 % of the total felling, "pine" for 22 %, "beech" for 20 % and "oak" for 4 %.
+Comparing the development of fellings in recent years with German forest resource assessment data seems to show that in comparison with potential coniferous wood resources (in particular potential resources of spruce) in hardwood there is still considerable untapped potential.
+However, the official felling statistics (average of the last decade: about 54 million m3) do not completely cover the volumes, harvested in and removed from the forest.
+Especially removals in enterprises managing smaller forest areas (inter alia registration problems) and fuelwood removals are underestimated.